JoeBwonKenobi/NYCRestarauntInspections/README.md

 - I used feature engineering to create multiple new columns in the dataset to help gather a more in-depth look into the data.

 - I used hypothesis testing to find out whether or not there was any correlation between better inspections scores mean better ratings on Yelp.
-I used Z-scores to help identify any outliers and elimnated them before performing 3 different hypothesis tests.
+I used Z-scores to help identify any outliers and eliminated them before performing 3 different hypothesis tests.
 Unfortunately, there was no significant correlation found.

 - I used many different visualization methods using matplotlib, seaborn, and pandas.
 I also included a geospatial visualization summing up the majority of my findings.